4ug-aug/sweat-v2/CONTEXT.md

 MCP session      -> short-lived technical access created from the grant
 ```

-Core capabilities (for example `workspace.room`, `workspace.issues`,
-`github.pull-requests`) are requested on the agent role.
+Colony-native capabilities are eligible according to run context.
 Connection
-capabilities (for example `asana.tasks`, `postgres.sql`) are eligible only when that Connection
+capabilities (for example `asana.tasks`, `postgres.sql`) are eligible only when
-is Configured and linked to the agent definition.
-When a run is created, the
+that Connection is Configured and linked to the agent definition.
+GitHub is
+eligible only when the definition has GitHub access.
+When a run is created,
-platform resolves role requests, Connection links, and task context into a
+the platform resolves those sources and task context into a narrow, expiring
-narrow, expiring grant.
+grant.

 At sandbox spawn, the orchestrator creates an MCP session from that grant and
 provides the generic runtime with the gateway endpoint and a short-lived run